bigandy/astro-blog/src/content/blog/run-site.md

 ---
-title: 'How I run my site'
+title: "How I run my site"
 date: 2014-08-21 07:41:24
 draft: false
-description: 'Skills that I’ve learned in my day job have enabled working on the latest version of this site much more simple and pleasurable than previously.
-I use Gulp, Bower and Continuous deployment to streamline everything.'
+description: "Skills that I’ve learned in my day job have enabled working on the latest version of this site much more simple and pleasurable than previously.
+I use Gulp, Bower and Continuous deployment to streamline everything."
-tags: ['developing']
+tags: ["developing"]
-author: 'Andrew'
+author: "Andrew"
 ---

 Skills that I've learned in my day job have enabled working on the latest version of this site much more simple and pleasurable than previously.
 I use Gulp, Bower and Continuous deployment to streamline everything.